-The decompressor as recontructor paradigm positions the decompressor as a reconstructor of the input text to the compressor from Z-tokens, while a separate LLM operates in the Z-token space between compression and reconstruction to enable reasoning purely in the Z-Token space.
+The decompressor as reconstructor paradigm positions the decompressor as a reconstructor of the input text to the compressor from Z-tokens, while a separate LLM operates in the Z-token space between compression and reconstruction to enable reasoning purely in the Z-Token space.
 This design decouples compression from high-level reasoning, allowing the inferencer LLM to focus on high-level semantics without handling redundant surface-level tokens.
 In this case, we first train the decompressor using Eqn.~\ref{eq:total_loss} with the target sequence $\mathbf{Y}$ as the compressor input $\mathbf{X}$.
-Then we compress both the prompt sequence $\mathbf{X}$ and the response sequence $\mathbf{Y}$ into Z-Token sequences $\mathbf{Z}^\textbf{p}$ and $\mathbf{Z}^\textbf{r}$ The separate LLM inferencer conduct autoregressive generation entirely on Z-Tokens, treating them as an internal symbolic language, as:
+Then we compress both the prompt sequence $\mathbf{X}$ and the response sequence $\mathbf{Y}$ into Z-Token sequences $\mathbf{Z}^\textbf{p}$ and $\mathbf{Z}^\textbf{r}$ The separate LLM inferencer conducts autoregressive generation entirely on Z-tokens, treating them as an internal symbolic language, as:

 where $\psi$ represents the parameters of the inference LLM trained or adapted for symbolic reasoning.
 This allows operations such as summarization, continuation, and question answering to be performed in the latent space without returning to surface tokens.
 A key advantage of reasoning in the Z-Token space lies in its semantic density and computational efficiency.
 Each Z-Token encodes multiple surface tokens, enabling the model to infer long-range dependencies with significantly reduced context length.

-Essentially, this paradigm treats Z-Tokens as a symbolic interface between compression and reasoning; the model no longer needs to reconstruct before thinking, but can think directly using its own abstract language.
-This not only brings a huge boost in speed and scalability but also provides a new window into how LLMs internally represent and manipulate semantic knowledge.
+Essentially, this paradigm treats Z-tokens as a symbolic interface between compression and reasoning; the model no longer needs to reconstruct before thinking, but can think directly using its own abstract language.
+This provides a new window into how LLMs internally represent and manipulate semantic knowledge.